 Betsy also can be reached by calling 517-285-8628 (cell).

-- Of the state's 10 million residents, about 3.3 million are registered organ donors.
+- Of the state's 7.6 million adults, 64 percent are registered organ donors.

 - Since 2007, residents no longer sign the back of their Michigan driver’s license to indicate their wish to be an organ and tissue donor.
 Instead, they join the Michigan Organ Donor Registry and receive a red heart logo for their license or state ID.